Migrating Code from INET 3.x¶

 Packet API¶

-INET provides a new packet API that supports efficient construction, sharing, duplication, encapsulation, aggregation, fragmentation and serialization.
+INET provides a new packet API that supports efficient construction, sharing, duplication, encapsulation, aggregation, fragmentation, and serialization.
 The data structure also supports dual representation by default.
-That is data can be accessed as raw bytes and also as field based classes.
-Internally, packets store their data in different kind of chunks.
+That is, data can be accessed as raw bytes and also as field-based classes.
+Internally, packets store their data in different kinds of chunks.

 The new API uses the following classes at the chunk level: